HouQiming/ama/doc/contrib.md

 }
 ```
 - Shortcut for common types: `i32[]` becomes `std::vector<int32_t>`
-- Undeclared variables will be automatically declared
+- Undeclared variables will be automatically declared as `auto`
+- Uninitialized variables will be zero-initialized with `Type foo{};`
-- `auto` will be replace with the deduced type whenever possible
+- `auto` will be replaced with a deduced type whenever possible

 ## Big Rules

 **No guarantees** Amalang is a best-effort tool and we do not pursue guarantees of any kind.
 We try our best to be helpful, but we don't make promises we can't keep.

 **Idiosyncrasy** When generating code, try to make the result idiosyncratic.
-If a generator eventually lost maintenance, another soul could work manually on the once-generated code.
-For example, if we do auto-derivation, name our temporaries `d_loss_d_weight` instead of `_tmpvar42`. `nd.AutoFormat()` can help too.
+If a generator eventually loses maintenance, another soul could end up hand-tweaking the once-generated code.
+Also enclose the generated code in some tags so that a backward transformation pass can remove them.
+Checkout `src/script/jsgen.cpp` for an example.

 **Tolerance** Make our AST manipulation coexist with other coding styles and language features, even if we can't parse them or don't like them.
+Amalang is designed to assist programmers, not patronize.

 ## Small Rules